Charmed: Release

 In the United States, Charmed premiered on The WB on October 7, 1998, and ended on May 21, 2006.
 The first season aired on Wednesday nights at 9:00 pm.
 For its second, third and fourth seasons, Charmed moved to Thursday nights.
 For the fifth season, the series moved to Sunday nights at 8:00 pm and remained there until its eighth and final season.
 By the end of season eight, Charmed had aired a total of 178 episodes and became the longest running hour-long television series in American history, featuring all female leads.
 Most seasons consisted of 22 episodes, except for the fifth and sixth seasons, which contained 23 episodes, including their double-episode premieres and double-episode finales.

 TNT and E! currently air reruns of Charmed during early weekday mornings.
 Full episodes of Charmed are also available for viewing on TNT's official website.
+Start TV began airing the series on January 3, 2026, with select episodes airing using the remastered version from Paramount Global themselves.
 WE tv had previously aired reruns during weeknights in 2010.
 The series was first released onto the subscription video-on-demand service Netflix in July 2011.
-According to data research from The NPD Group, Charmed was the second-most binge watched television series on subscription video-on-demand services such as Netflix in 2012.
+According to data research from The NPD Group, Charmed was the second-most binge-watched television series on subscription video-on-demand services such as Netflix in 2012.

+As of 2026, the entire remastered series is available on The Roku Channel and Paramount+.